TiagoCavalcante/solid-wavify/README.md

 )
 ```

-Simply add the Wave component to the React application using JSX.
+Simply add the Wave component to your application using JSX.

 The wave's width will scale to fit the parent container.

 ## Props

 ### Fill

 The `fill` property can be set to anything that a SVG path can accept (usually gradients or colors). **Default:** `#FFF`

 ### Paused

 The `paused` property controls the play state of the animation. **Default:** `false`

 If set to `true` the wave animation will pause.

 ### Options